“Easy and moderate” was how the internet described the Mt Van Hoevenberg trail.

 I’m happy once we’re out of the thick — I hate wondering what is rubbing against me and if I might get poison ivy — though now we reach our next challenge:

 Up and up we go, over large rocks and logs, across small ponds we must cross by stepping on stones, and past birch trees shedding their bark.
+You’ll definitely want to know what to wear to go hiking for this one, as it’s certainly not an easy walk in the park!

 It’s humid on the trail and flies swarm near my ears, but I ignore them as best as I can as the trail changes between gentle uphill curves to unapologetic steep climbs over rough terrain that leave me truly breathless.